 Spiritual Leadership – Hallmarks

-In light of both Hebrew and Christian Scriptures, we clearly see here that humility is the hallmark of Christian leadership and whenever possible these leaders are to avoid strong authoritarianism.
+Considering both Hebrew and Christian Scriptures, we clearly see here that humility is the hallmark of Christian leadership and whenever possible these leaders are to avoid strong authoritarianism.
 Therefore, Christian spiritual leadership shall be a religious discipline.
-As a religious discipline it is to be practiced in the context of a life style that is centered in the wonderful examples that Christ gave us to follow; He did not think twice about washing feet (John 13:1-4-5), ensuring that His disciples were fed (Matthew 12:1), and other common everyday tasks.
+As a religious discipline, it is to be practiced in the context of a life style that is centered in the wonderful examples that Christ gave us to follow.
+He did not think twice about washing feet, ensuring that His disciples were fed, and other common everyday tasks.
 In this way, Jesus teaches us that the duties and responsibilities of spiritual leaders are not only those most closely associated with leadership and administration, but also the common everyday tasks are also the domain of a Christian leader.
-In this light, a spiritual leader and Christian parenthood are two responsibilities that are closely associated with each other, because in both of these duties humility and placing the needs of others before one’s own needs are the principle qualities of these vocations.
-I have always enjoyed the simplicity of this statement that describes the ministry of a spiritual leader, “Spiritual leadership is the development of relationships with the people of a Christian institution or body in such a way that individuals and the group are enabled and achieve biblically compatible goals and meet real needs.
+In this light, a spiritual leader and Christian parenthood are two responsibilities that are closely associated with each other, because in both duties humility and placing the needs of others as a priority are the principle qualities of these vocations.
+I have always enjoyed the simplicity of this statement by J.E.
+Means that describes the ministry of a spiritual leader, “Spiritual leadership is the development of relationships with the people of a Christian institution or body in such a way that individuals and the group are enabled and achieve Biblical compatible goals and meet real needs.
 Through their influence, spiritual leaders serve to motivate and enable others to achieve what otherwise would never be achieved.”

 Responsibilities – A Review

-I believe that teaching is one of the greatest responsibilities that spiritual leaders have.
-They teach in classes, they teach at seminars, they teach individuals, and they teach through their sermons.
-Without question, they are indeed the principle teachers of in the local Christian community, and the spiritual lives of the faithful depend upon them to strengthen both their minds and souls.
-For the lips of a priest ought to preserve knowledge, because he is the messenger of YHWH Almighty and people seek instruction from his mouth.
-23 Among Christians, Jesus is the example of a teacher par excellent; in the manner of Jewish religious teacher, he taught his apostles and the people whenever he had an opportunity to do so.
+Among Christians, Jesus is the example of a teacher par excellent.
+The manner in which Jesus taught reflected that of a Jewish religious teacher.
+Whenever he had an opportunity, he taught his apostles and the people who surrounded him.
 When he taught adults, Jesus never softened his punches or his message, but instead he taught clearly and boldly, as one with authority.
 From time to time Jesus did simplify his message, but never to the point of compromise.
 Like their Master before them, spiritual leaders are to stand firm, teach the faith, and proclaim the glorious Gospel of Christ.
 Luther summarized this when he said, “A preacher must be both soldier and shepherd.
 He must nourish, defend, and teach.
 He must have teeth in his mouth and able to bite, and fight!”
-24

-Through the compassionate work of spiritual leaders, individuals are perfected and built up in Christ; however, what does it mean to “be perfected in Christ?”
-This is a good question and Chambers offers a good answer, “Christian perfection is the perfection of a relationship with God that shows itself to be true … God’s purpose is not to perfect us to make us trophies in His showcase; but instead to get us to the place where He can use us.”
-16
+Through the compassionate work of spiritual leaders, individuals are perfected and built up in Christ.
+But what does it mean to “be perfected in Christ?”
+This is a good question and Oswald Chambers offers a good answer, “Christian perfection is the perfection of a relationship with God that shows itself to be true … God’s purpose is not to perfect us to make us trophies in His showcase; but instead to get us to the place where He can use us.”

-God gave us our gifts and talents so that he can use us for his purpose.
-These gifts are not to be dormant and they are not be used only for ourselves.
+God gave us our gifts and talents so that he can use us for his purpose, these gifts are not to be dormant and they are not for ourselves.
 In addition to the daily offering of our talents, we should always include that which the Sovereign first gave us, the ability to pray.
 Because our spiritual lives are perfected not only though our personal sacrifices, but also through daily prayer.

-Therefore perfecting our spiritual lives is the “movement” or “exercises” that develops into sanctification; standing still does not perfect us, but a spiritual life in motion does.
-Here is another quote that I like to reflect upon when I am thinking about spiritual development and becoming perfected in the image of God, “We become pure on the inside – as Christ renews our minds and transforms us into his image.”
-19 Therefore, throughout our mortal lives God continues to do what God first did for humanity, when God said, “Let Us make man in Our image, according to Our likeness.
-20 In this light, our spiritual life is one that that keeps evolving throughout our entire life.
+Therefore, throughout our mortal lives God continues to do what God first did for humanity, when God said, “Let Us make man in Our image, according to Our likeness.”
+In this light, our spiritual life is one that that keeps evolving throughout our entire life.
 The best response to this continual growth is to secure and keep all the strength of our body, soul, and spirit for God’s purpose alone.
 Therefore, interwoven into our spiritual growth is our sanctification and the more we spiritually grow as individuals the more profound our sanctification becomes.